-If you have Plan 4 we will not pay for the treatment of cancer.
+If you have Plan 4 we will not pay for the treatment of cancer, except as shown below.
 You will need to use the NHS or pay for the costs of treatment yourself.

 We will pay for a licensed cancer drug which the NHS will not pay for.
 We will also pay for the cost of the drug to be given to you.